-Cafe du Monde is an ideal location for breakfast located at 800 Decatur Street.
-It is the original Cafe du Monde location – with a number of other branches mostly in and around New Orleans, as well as a large international presence exclusively in Japan.
+Cafe du Monde ,located at 800 Decatur Street, is an ideal location for breakfast.
+This is the original Cafe du Monde location – with a number of other branches mostly in and around New Orleans, as well as a large international presence exclusively in Japan.

-The cafe is located near the shores of the Mississippi River in the French Quarter this is where you come for the French-style beignets pastries and the coffee.
+The cafe is located near the shores of the Mississippi River in the French Quarter this is where you come for French-style beignet pastries and coffee.
 You can drive here or walk from the Hotel Monteleone – its about 10-15 minutes depending on how fast you walk.

 For visitors wanting more of Cafe du Monde – simply walk across the street and look for the Cafe du Monde gift shop – where you can buy clothing, their famous chicory coffee and lots of other memorabilia.
 Visit: www.cafedumonde.com

 After a leisurely breakfast at Cafe Du Monde take some time to browse through the French Quarter.
 Just minutes from Cafe du Monde are small stalls with vendors providing a bunch of items ranging from souvenirs, to unique jewelry to interesting arts and crafts.
 The French Quarter is a mix of European and Caribbean influence (note that some of the names are part Spanish and French), balcony lined streets, restaurants, shops, tons of art galleries, and unique museums all contained in approximately 6 x 14 blocks.
 Other highlights are walking along the Mississippi River, visiting the grand St. Louis Cathedral in Jackson Square, the IMAX Theatre, the Audubon Aquarium of the Americas, and the French Market – America’s oldest Public Market.